ArinzeGit/Drone-Racing-Landing-Page/README.md

 }
 ```

-- I learned more advanced ways of manupulating background images.
+- I learned more advanced ways of manupulating `background-image`.
 I learned that I could blend an image with a specific color by setting the solid color as background of the element, then creating a `::before` psedo-element with the image as background to sit over the original element.
-Then, I apply an opacity to the pseudo-element such that the solid background color beneath seeps through.
+Then, I apply an opacity to the pseudo-element such that the solid `background-color` beneath seeps through.
 I needed this to realize the design of the 'Quote' section.

 ```css
 .quote-section {